 - cumin and taco seasoning for Tex-Mex meals (make your own taco seasoning with this recipe!)

 - season with the dried herbs from this Greek salad dressing for a creamy Greek-inspired sauce

-And think of all the dishes you can make that normally call for heavy cream or lots of cheese, but now you can sneak in one cup of this creamy cauliflower sauce instead!
+Think of all the dairy-free dishes you can make that usually call for heavy cream or lots of cheese – Now you can sneak in one cup of this creamy cauliflower sauce instead!

 - cheddar cheese sauce for vegetables